 • There are over 1,400 mining supply and service companies in Ontario.

-Learn about the country-wide impact of mining from the Mining Association of Canada and Natural Resources Canada, including NRCan's 10 KEY FACTS on the Minerals and Metals Sector.
+Learn about the country-wide impact of mining from the Mining Association of Canada and Natural Resources Canada.